Universal groups of cellular automata: Structure and universality of -groups

-\begin{proof} Since there is a homomorphism that tracks the movement of the second track \cite{Ka96}, the group does not change if we replace the partial shift on the second track by the one on the first track.
-Observe also that every cell on the second track behaves independently.
+\begin{proof} Clearly the group $\RPAut[B;C]$ does not change if we replace the partial shift on the bottom track by the one on the top track.
+Observe also that every cell on the bottom track behaves independently.
 The isomorphism simply tracks what happens at the origin. \end{proof}

 This motivates the study of the groups $P(B^\Z, H)$, especially when $H$ is a symmetric group.

 \begin{proposition} Let $|B| \geq 2$, let $H \leq \Sym(C)$ be a finite permutation group, and let $G = P(B^\Z, H)$.
 If $H$ has derived length $\ell$, then $G$ has derived length $\ell+1$.
 If $H$ is not solvable, $G$ is not virtually solvable. \end{proposition}